Deeds Page 6

 1. Was the declaration made before a Court or a Judge? a Court

-2. If before a Judge, does it appear that the applicant is disabled by bodily infirmity?
+2. If before a Judge, does it appear that the applicant is disabled

 3. How old is he?
 72